 The children explored ways we can keep safe, in the car, at home, in school and out and about.
 George and Ben discussed ways the police help to keep children and their families safe and what they should do in an emergency.

 We really are thankful for the time given as we know it is precious!
 A big thank you from Mrs Stokes class.

-On the 30th November, we had an e-safety workshop delivered by our LA supervisor, Paul Bradshaw.
-If you would like any further information about keeping your child safe online, please do not hesitate to speak to one of our Safeguarding officers.
-You may also be interested in looking through this PowerPoint of information from the meeting.
+On the 30th November, we had an online safety workshop.
+If you would like any further information about keeping your child safe online, please do not hesitate to speak to a member of staff.